Supportive Housing

-Supportive housing is a unique combination of affordable housing and on-site services that provide stability, autonomy, and dignity for those who would otherwise struggle to find and maintain a permanent home.
-Tenants hold their own leases and pay rent while receiving 24/7 health, wellness, and life skills support.
-They are also provided with case management.
+Supportive Housing is a home.
+It provides a unique combination of affordable housing and on-site support services to provide stability, autonomy, and dignity for those who would otherwise struggle to find and maintain a permanent home.
+Tenants hold their own leases and pay rent while receiving onsite social wellness, and life skills support.
+They are also provided with case management services, connections to service providers, in-reached physical and mental health support, and other resources.

 Residents are referred to a supportive housing site based on their support requirements and what the specific site offers.
 The referral process is a coordinated approach jointly shared with Homeward Trust, Alberta Health Services, and individual housing operators.
 An individual’s fit for the program will include ensuring the supports available are matched to the individual’s needs, how they match up with other residents in the program, and the individual’s fit with the building and the nearby community.